ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 }
 ```

+#### Training data loader

-Next, we need a training loader, responsible for loading the dataset for the training in a representation readable by the network.
+Next, we define our training data loader, which is responsible for loading the dataset in a representation readable by the
+network.
+Depending on whether our maps were generated as `.png` images or `.npy` arrays, we set the type to
+`LoaderMultichannelImage` or `LoaderMultichannelArray`, respectively.
+We also specify the path to the directory
+containing the training dataset (specifically the `dataset_train.csv` file) and the JSON file characterizing the
-Here you have to specify the path to the folder containing the training dataset, the batch size, and the eventual input channels to use in building a multichannel input.
+statistics of the training dataset, the batch size, and the input channels used in building our (multichannel)
-Additionally, we can choose the list of labels from the dataset that we want to consider.
+input.
+Additionally, we set the ground truth labels that we want to predict.
-The available input channels and labels are specified in the `train_dataset.csv` file and here they are identified with an index starting from 0.
-To select some input channels you need to specify a list containing the indices corresponding to the input channels you would like to consider.
-In the example below we are selecting the input channels `survey_PMPS_ppdot_map`, `survey_SMPS_ppdot_map`, `survey_HTRU_ppdot_map` and the labels `B_initial_log10_mean` and `P_initial_log10_mean`.
-Furthermore, we can enable on-the-fly normalization or standardization (mutually excluding) for both inputs and labels.
-This will use the statistical information contained in the `statistics_train.json` file.
-If normalized the input channels will have values in the range between 0 and 1.
-If standardized the input channels have values centred around 0 and ranging approximately between -1 and 1.
 ```commandline
 {
     "training_data_loader": {